cplankey/serverlessops-workshops/02-architecture/02-synchronous-requests/README.md

 <details>
 <summary><strong>Possible Answer</strong></summary>
 <p>
-Because where making a request between our own services we can do authentication and authorization, request throttling, and malicous traffic filtering at the user facing service, *wild-rydes*.
-And since we don't feel we would gain additional advanatges through those benefits of API Gateway on *wild-rydes-ride-fleet*, the cost and latency drawbacks make removing API Gateway appealing.
+Because where making a request between our own services we can do authentication and authorization, request throttling, and malicious traffic filtering at the user facing service, *wild-rydes*.
+And since we don't feel we would gain additional advantages through those benefits of API Gateway on *wild-rydes-ride-fleet*, the cost and latency drawbacks make removing API Gateway appealing.
 </p>
 </details>